hashicorp/terraform-provider-aws/website/docs/r/ecs_capacity_provider.html.markdown

 layout: "aws"
 page_title: "AWS: aws_ecs_capacity_provider"
 description: |-
-  Provides an ECS capacity provider.
+  Provides an ECS cluster capacity provider.
 ---

 # Resource: aws_ecs_capacity_provider

-Provides an ECS capacity provider - a way of enabling autoscaling for ECS clusters.
+Provides an ECS cluster capacity provider.
+More information can be found on the [ECS Developer Guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cluster-capacity-providers.html).

+~> **NOTE:** The AWS API does not currently support deleting ECS cluster capacity providers.
+Removing this Terraform resource will only remove the Terraform state for it.

 ## Example Usage